ricbencar/wave-wind-statistics/README.md

 ## Utility Functions

-round_variables(df): Rounds specific columns of a DataFrame to defined decimal places. format_interval(interval_str): Converts an interval string to a compact format. make_joint_distribution(df, var1, var2, bins1, bins2): Computes a 2D joint distribution between two variables in percentage. add_sums_and_highlight(df): Enhances a DataFrame for highlighting maximum values for PDF output. gev_fit(annual_max_series): Fits a GEV distribution to an annual maximum series. plot_gev_with_return_lines(...): Generates a plot comparing empirical CDF with a fitted GEV CDF. plot_windrose(df, var, dir_col, ...): Creates a windrose plot for a given variable against its directional data. pdf_print_table(pdf, df, ...): Renders a DataFrame as a formatted table onto a PDF page.
+- round_variables(df): Rounds specific columns of a DataFrame to defined decimal places;
+- format_interval(interval_str): Converts an interval string to a compact format;
+- make_joint_distribution(df, var1, var2, bins1, bins2): Computes a 2D joint distribution between two variables in percentage;
+- add_sums_and_highlight(df): Enhances a DataFrame for highlighting maximum values for PDF output;
+- gev_fit(annual_max_series): Fits a GEV distribution to an annual maximum series;
+- plot_gev_with_return_lines(...): Generates a plot comparing empirical CDF with a fitted GEV CDF;
+- plot_windrose(df, var, dir_col, ...): Creates a windrose plot for a given variable against its directional data;
+- pdf_print_table(pdf, df, ...): Renders a DataFrame as a formatted table onto a PDF page.

 ## Main Analysis Workflow
 extreme_value_analysis(input_csv)